avpratap/riqueza-frontend/README.md

 ## 🙏 Acknowledgments

-- Ola Electric for inspiration
+- Electric vehicle industry for inspiration
 - Next.js team for the amazing framework
 - Tailwind CSS team for the utility-first CSS framework
 - Redux team for state management solutions